MANUFACTURING COMPLEX SHAPES & BIONIC STRUCTURES

 Vacuum Casting: The prerequisite to the production of a vacuum casting is a prototype created using the SLA process.
 This prototype serves as the initial model for the silicone mould.
 The prototype is fixed in a frame, which is filled with silicone rubber.
 This creates a silicone tool.
 The mould is then closed and filled under vacuum with liquid polyurethane.
 Insert parts can also be integrated, thus creating options for complex multi-component parts.
 Up to 20 castings can be produced from a single mould.

 Comprehensive manufacturing capabilities, via a range of in-house welding centres and CNC machines, in combination with a close network of specialist manufacturing partners for items such as mechanical assemblies.

 In-house/track testing facilities and our dedicated team creates the environment to develop highest quality solutions in the quickest time.

-Highly experienced automotive design engineers, delivering electronic, mechanical, concept, prototype and electric motor design solutions.
+Highly experienced automotive design engineers, delivering electronic, mechanical, concept, prototype, electric motor, and solutions to complex designs.

 FREQUENTLY ASKED QUESTIONS

-The facilities are a part of our parent company (Continental), which houses a comprehensive range of manufacturing workstations that offer a wide range of processes.
+The facilities are a part of our parent company (Continental), which houses a comprehensive range of manufacturing workstations and 3D printing technologies that offer a wide range of processes.